Smart Beta vs Factors in Portfolio Construction

 FURTHER THOUGHTS

 This short note highlights that one of the primary motives for buying smart beta ETFs is risk reduction, but that the products fail at this.
 Naturally we only looked at two types of smart beta strategies, i.e. Value and Growth, and have ignored Size, Momentum, Low Volatility, and others.
-There is likely some risk reduction if more factors are added, but given that nearly all smart beta ETFs are long-only products, the risk reduction is limited (try Finominal’s Alpha Analyzer for a factor exposure analysis).
+There is likely some risk reduction if more factors are added, but given that nearly all smart beta ETFs are long-only products, the risk reduction is limited.

 Smart beta ETFs are useful investment products, but investors should only consider them for replacing existing equity funds or ETFs.
 In order to effectively reduce risk, long-short factor products should be considered.
 Currently there are only few investible factor products traded on public markets and the majority are sold as risk premia strategies by investment banks.
 Hopefully this will change over time, so that investors can purchase factors instead of proxies with equity risk.